James George Barbadoes: American Colonization Society

-On February 15, 1831, pursuant to public notice, a meeting was held by the colored citizens of Boston, Massachusetts, at their school-house, for the purpose of expressing their sentiments in a remonstrance against the doings of the State Colonization Society a chapter of the American Colonization Society.
+On February 15, 1831, pursuant to public notice, a meeting was held by the colored citizens of Boston, Massachusetts, at their schoolhouse, for the purpose of expressing their sentiments in a remonstrance against the doings of the State Colonization Society, a chapter of the American Colonization Society.
 It was called to order by James G. Barbadoes.
 Mr. Robert Roberts was elected president, and James G. Barbadoes, secretary.

 New England Anti-Slavery Society

-In 1831, the New England Anti-Slavery Society (1831–1835) was organized by William Lloyd Garrison editor of The Liberator.
+In 1831, the New England Anti-Slavery Society (1831–1835) was organized by William Lloyd Garrison, editor of The Liberator.
 Based in Boston, Massachusetts, members of the New England Anti-Slavery Society supported immediate abolition and viewed slavery as immoral and non-Christian.
-It was particularly opposed to the American Colonization Society which proposed sending African Americans to Africa.
+It was particularly opposed to the American Colonization Society, which proposed sending African Americans to Africa.

 The Society sponsored lecturers or "agents" who traveled throughout New England and New York, speaking in local churches or halls, and also selling abolitionist tracts or "The Liberator."
 Whenever possible, the Society's agents would encourage the formation of local anti-slavery societies.
-By 1833 there were 47 local societies in ten northern states, 33 of them in New England.
+By 1833, there were 47 local societies in ten northern states, 33 of them in New England.
 The Society also sponsored mass mobilizations such as yearly anti-slavery conventions.